kirbysayshi/vash/README.md

 Setting either of these to true causes Vash to output extensive debugging information (parse tree, tokens, decompiled template function) to the console, useful mostly for Vash development.

-### vash.config.client = true(default)/false

-When false, Vash will wrap the compiled function in a closure to maintain an internal reference to its helper functions.
-When running Vash clientside, this is not necessary, and can offer a minor speed boost.
-If this is set to true, and there is no `vash.helpers` accessible within the scope of the compiled template executing, then a reference to `vash.helpers` must be passed in as the second argument to the compiled function.

 ### vash.config.favorText = true/false(default)

 When Vash encounters text that directly follows and opening brace of a block, it assumes that unless it encounters an HTML tag, the text is JS code.
 For example: